neelabhsinha/flame/README.md

 - gaze_angles - Gaze angles in the form of numpy arrays of the type [yaw, pitch] angle numpy arrays (index i of a file contains data corresponding to (i+1)th image and heatmap file inside the given subject folder as that of the pickle file).

 Steps -
-1. Extract Face crops from [RetinaFace](https://github.com/serengil/retinaface) and zero-pad them to nearest 4:5 ratio
+1. Extract Face crops from [RetinaFace](https://github.com/serengil/retinaface) and zero-pad them to nearest 4:5 ratio (or any other way to extract face crops)
 2. Crop them to 384 * 450 pixels
-3. Run [Openface 2.0](https://github.com/TadasBaltrusaitis/OpenFace) on these images
+3. Run [Openface 2.0](https://github.com/TadasBaltrusaitis/OpenFace) on these images (or any other way to extract landmarks in desired order as given by Openface)
 4. Collect the 2D facial landmarks from it in the above directory structure as per the given instruction above
 5. Collect the images, head pose, and gaze targets in the above directory structure as per given instructions.
 To generate head_pose angles from rotation matrix, use get_head_pose_angles from [utils/preprocess.py](utils/preprocess.py)
 6. Add the root dataset directory to dataset_paths by dataset_name:dataset_path in [config.py](config.py) (Use this **dataset_name** everywhere in the code for all dataset name related parameters in the code)